Top Picks for the 10 Best Bachelor’s in Psychology Jobs

 3. Market Research Analyst is One of the High-Paying Jobs with a Bachelor’s Degree in Psychology

 Market research analysts are all about reading people.
 That’s definitely a job for bachelor’s in psychology grads!
 Designing surveys, interviewing shoppers, and interpreting data are all skills that a solid understanding of psychology can help you with.
 Psychology majors are packed with coursework on designing experiments for accurate results on thoughts and preferences, which is exactly what market research analysts need to do.
-In a booming field expected to grow by 22 percent by 2030 according to the Bureau of Labor Statistics, a bachelor’s in psychology can be your ticket in.
+In a booming field expected to grow by 19% by 2031 according to the Bureau of Labor Statistics, a bachelor’s in psychology can be your ticket in.

 4. Psychiatric Technicians Hold a Bachelor’s Degree in Psychology